Site Overlay

 Apply Dressings: They help apply bandages to the patient’s incision site.

-Assist in Patient Transfer: Surgical technologists assist in moving patients from the operating room to the recovery area.
+Assist in Patient Transfer: Surgical technologists help move patients from the operating room to the recovery area.